Simultaneous High-Fidelity Single-Qubit Gates in a Spin Qubit Array: Main

-Finally, we demonstrate the scalability of our single-line control method by simultaneously operating all five qubits.
+Finally, we explore the limits of parallel control with our shared control line approach by operating all five qubits simultaneously and discuss the implications for larger arrays.
 To achieve this, we calibrate all crosstalk phases and control pulse amplitudes using the pairwise-calibration procedure described above.
-We also compare this pairwise-calibration approach with a full calibration, in which the phase accumulation on each qubit is measured while the other four are operated, and observe no difference in performance.
+We also compare this pairwise calibration approach with a full calibration, in which the phase accumulation on each qubit is measured while the other four are operated, and observe no difference in performance.
 This underscores that the pairwise approach enables scalable and resource-efficient parallel control across multiple qubits.
-Due to readout limitations (only 3 bits of information per cycle), we perform tomographic readout \cite{philips_universal_2022} on the qubit pairs Q$_{1,2}$ and Q$_{4,5}$ to reconstruct the individual qubit states (see Fig.\ref{fig5}(a) and Methods).
-The full five-qubit SRB sequence is illustrated in Fig.\ref{fig5}(b), where each random Clifford sequence is repeated twice to perform the two required tomographic measurements ($ZZ$ and $ZI$) needed to reconstruct the full five-qubit state.
+Due to readout limitations (only three bits of information per cycle), we perform tomographic readout \cite{philips_universal_2022} on the qubit pairs Q$_{1,2}$ and Q$_{4,5}$ to reconstruct the individual qubit states (see Fig.~\ref{fig5}(a) and Methods).
+The complete five-qubit SRB sequence is illustrated in Fig.~\ref{fig5}(b), where each random Clifford sequence is repeated twice to perform the two required tomographic measurements ($ZZ$ and $ZI$) needed to reconstruct the full five-qubit state.

 We perform SRB experiments with gate durations of $t_{\text{g}}=$250~ns and 500~ns (Fig.\ref{fig5}(c)).
 In both cases, overall fidelities remain similar but lower than in the three-qubit parallel operation, with four out of five qubits achieving fidelities above 99.9\%.
-This behavior reflects opposing error mechanisms: at $ t_{\text{g}} =$250~ns, the higher total microwave power required for simultaneous operation increases decoherence, likely due to heating or microwave-induced noise, reducing performance relative to single-qubit gates.
-At $t_{\text{g}}=$500~ns, the lower drive amplitudes mitigate these effects, but the longer gate duration introduces increased dephasing from low-frequency noise, yielding fidelities comparable to single-qubit operation (see also Extended Table\ref{extend:all_fid}).
-The similar fidelities observed at $t_{\text{g}}=$250~ns and 500~ns indicate that high-fidelity simultaneous control with $\sim$99.9\% fidelities could be extended to ten qubits at $t_{\text{g}}=$500~ns, where the total microwave power matches that of five-qubit operation at $t_{\text{g}}=$250~ns.
+This behavior reflects opposing error mechanisms: at $ t_{\text{g}} =$250~ns, the higher total MW power required for simultaneous operation increases decoherence, likely due to heating or MW-induced noise, thereby reducing performance relative to single-qubit gates.
+At $t_{\text{g}}=$500~ns, the lower drive amplitudes mitigate these effects.
+Still, the longer gate duration introduces increased dephasing from low-frequency noise, yielding fidelities comparable to single-qubit operation (see also Extended Data Table\ref{extend:all_fid}).
+The similar fidelities observed at $t_{\text{g}}=$250~ns and 500~ns indicate that high-fidelity simultaneous control with $\sim$99.9\% fidelities could be extended to ten qubits at $t_{\text{g}}=$500~ns, where the total MW power matches that of five-qubit operation at $t_{\text{g}}=$250~ns.